What types of events does Hillel have to offer?

-Dickinson Hillel is a student-run organization, whereas the Asbell Center maintains a professional staff and is a college office.
+Dickinson Hillel is a student-run organization, whereas the Asbell Center maintains a professional staff and is a college office, part of the Office of Equity and Inclusivity.
 As such, we each have our own programs, but we work together frequently!

 Do I have to be Jewish or a certain religious level to come to Hillel events?

 No!
 All of our events, including religious services, are free and open to everyone.

 Additionally, Judaic Studies majors and minors can study “abroad” at the Jewish Theological Seminary (JTS) in New York City.
 Learn more here.